awsdocs/elastic-beanstalk-samples/.ebextensions/aws_provided/instance configuration/README.md

 ### storage-efs-mountfilesystem.config
 Mount an Amazon EFS file system to a local path on the instances in your environment.
 You can create the volume as part of the environment with `storage-efs-createfilesystem.config`, or external to your environment by using the Amazon EFS Management Console, AWS CLI, or an SDK.

+### storage-imagevolume-docker.config
+Configure the volume used by the instances in your Docker environment.